dovicsin/pdfmerge-cli/README.md

 # Description

-This node JS liblary is simple pdf merge app.
-This is use the [pdf-merger-js](https://www.npmjs.com/package/pdf-merger-js) liblary and it provides command line interface from the original pdf merge liblary.
+This node JS library is a simple pdf merge app.
+It uses the [pdf-merger-js](https://www.npmjs.com/package/pdf-merger-js) library and it provides command line interface from the original pdf merge library.

 # Installation
 ```